the-race-for-space/the-race-for-space/README.md

 **AI Coding and Disclosure**

 Programed using AI.
 Is this Slop than?
-Well the end product is a decider of that one.
+Well maybe, but I enjoy the end product so it is up to you.
 I have not run into performance issues yet in my testing.
-Things function how I want them to and I have tried to do plenty of testing.
-But of course only one person can test so much.
+Things function how I want them to and I have attempted to do plenty of testing.

-So is this slop than?
-No idea you tell me, I am biased since I made this and spent lots of time building it!

 **Performance Cost**